jean-pierreBoth/kmerutils/README.md

 * Minhash : A generic Minhash implementation based on BinaryHeap and HashMap

-## Some statistics on sequences
+## Some basic statistics on sequences

-### Read length distributions
+1. Read length distributions.

-### Base distribution

-We dump in a file the following information:

-1. number of non acgt (first line of file)
+    A file giving the number of reads in function of length.

+2. Base distributions.
-2. a matrix (100, 4) giving for row i and column j in (1,2,3,4)the number of reads where a base (a,c,g,t) corresponding to column j in this order occurs at percentage i.
+    a matrix (100, 4) giving for row i and column j in (1,2,3,4)the number of reads where a base (a,c,g,t) corresponding to column j in this order occurs at percentage i.

 This file can be reloaded by Julia package Genomics (cf BaseDistribution.jl)

-### Return times

-We estimate return times between occurrences of A/T bases or C/G bases.
-These statistics are reverse complement invariant.
-The statistic is computed by default by dividing sequence into small (less than 255 bases length, and by default of length 190) blocks.
-So we cannot estimate return times between A/T (or C/G) greater than 255 but should be sufficient.

-command to run : **./target/release/parsefastq -b 2 -f fastqfile ret -b'A'**

-Output file name is $fastqfile.ret_times.bin.

-File format: Format is documented in statutils.rs see **function dump_binary** related to struct ReturnTimesLR.

-This file can be reloaded from Julia package Genomics (Cf ReturnTimesLRFile).

 ## Quality